Coast Guard Defense Attorneys

 - Selections for promotion

 Periodically, Coast Guard members will be evaluated on their performance.
-Using performance standards of the Enlisted Evaluation Report, the rating official will assess various factors, including the member’s professional actions, ability to use acquired knowledge and skills, and leadership ability.
+Using the performance standards of the Enlisted Evaluation Report, the rating official will assess various factors, including the member’s professional actions, ability to use acquired knowledge and skills, and leadership ability.

 If you have received low marks on your EER that you believe were erroneous, you may have a basis to appeal the rating.